-HBO is undeniably the highest-quality TV network around right now.
-Not only is it packed full of the best shows in TV history, but it was also the first big cable network to embrace the concept of streaming its own content.
+Without a doubt, HBO is the highest-quality TV network in the world.
+Not only is it packed with the best shows in TV history, but it was also the first major cable network to embrace the idea of streaming its own content.

-If you have HBO as part of your cable TV package, you can watch online with HBO GO—but gone are the days when you needed cable TV to watch HBO.
-For $15-per-month, you can opt instead for a standalone HBO NOW subscription and drop your cable TV for good.
+If you have HBO as part of your cable TV package, you can watch everything online with HBO GO—but these days, you don’t need cable TV to watch HBO thanks to the advent of HBO NOW.
+For $15 per month, you can grab a standalone HBO NOW subscription and drop cable TV for good.

-Does that sound like a steep price?
-I’m here to convince you that it isn’t.
-As of this writing HBO has 75+ original series in its library, but the following 15 shows alone are good enough to justify the cost.
-Check them out.
+Does that price sound steep?
+Trust me, it isn’t!
+While HBO has 75+ original TV series in its library, the following shows are so good that they alone can justify the cost.

 This miniseries is the incredible tale of “Easy” Company’s training and involvement throughout Europe during World War II.
 Obviously some parts were adapted for structure and dramatic effect, but it is based on historic people, events, and accounts.

 How good is Band of Brothers?
-Not only does it sit atop the IMDb list of Top Rated TV Shows, but it’s been there for many years.
-If you don’t like war stories then you may not enjoy i, but if you do, this is the best thing you’ll ever watch.
+Not only does it sit atop IMDb’s Top Rated TV Shows list, but it’s been there for many years.
+You may not enjoy it if you specifically hate war stories, but otherwise this will likely be the best show you’ll ever watch.

-Each season offers a study of the various institutions of Baltimore—police, dockworkers, politicians, schools, and the media—and show how the problems of the city are both systemic and hard to fix even when intentions are good.
+Each season offers a study of the various institutions of Baltimore—police, dockworkers, politicians, schools, the media—and shows how the problems of the city are intertwined, systemic, and impossible to fix even with good intentions.

 For its sheer amount of dramatic depth and breadth, The Wire is my favorite TV show of all time.
 You can also watch it on Amazon Prime Video.